tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * How records are streamed/batched/parallelized in a workflow.
 * What programming language(s) are used.
 * How methods are discovered/invoked (reflection, registry, function pointers, workflow nodes).
-* How Responses are serialized/persisted (objects, rows, RDF bdqffdq:Response, annotations).
+* How Responses are serialized/persisted (objects, rows, RDF `bdqffdq:Response`, annotations).
 * How Responses are presented to users or downstream processes (logs, dashboards, annotations).

 #### 7.4.1 What an execution framework must do between raw data and a Test implementation (non-normative)